Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 PK1... are Paden-Kahan subproblems, PG1... are Pardos-Gotor ones.

 # Literature about canonical subproblems
-* Jose Pardos-Gotor: Screw Theory for Robotics (the similar book Screw Theory in robotics was too expensive for me).
-The Paden-Kahan subproblems are based on this book.

 * Paden's dissertation (available as pdf), describing 4 subproblems
+* Jose Pardos-Gotor: Screw Theory for Robotics.
+4 additional subproblems called PG1...4
 * Yue-sheng, Ai-ping: Extension of the Second Paden-Kahan Sub-problem..., 2008.
-Extension of PK2.
+Extension of PK2 for disjoint axes.
 * Elias, Wen: Canonical Subproblems..., 2022.
-Overview of additional subproblems, and description of 6 changed/new subproblems.
+Overview of additional subproblems, and description of 6 changed/new subproblems, e. g. extension to 3 or 4 intersecting cones.

 # Literature about screw theory